cannabis venture capital

 Banking

-The rise of psychedelics
+The Rise of Psychedelics

 Psychedelics are developing quickly, sometimes seemingly more attractive than cannabis.
 Psychedelics is an industry quickly on the rise, and many investors view it as similar to, but in competition with cannabis.
 While both forms of plant medicine can benefit people and work well together, cannabis and psychedelics are often compared like siblings in boardrooms and budget sheets.